 The Panel has an Audit and Risk Committee currently comprising two Directors.
-The responsibilities
+The responsibilities of the Audit and Risk Committee are set out in its Terms of Reference.

-In October 2023, the Panel formed a Nominations, Performance and Remuneration Committee comprising two Directors.
+The Panel has a Nominations, Performance and Remuneration Committee comprising two Directors.
 The responsibilities of this committee are set out in its Terms of Reference.